IBM/ibm-block-csi-driver/docs/content/release_notes/csi_rn_limitations.md

 -   When expanding a PVC while not in use by a pod, the volume size immediately increases on the storage side.
 PVC size only increases, however, after a pod begins to use the PVC.
 -   When expanding a filesystem PVC for a volume that was previously formatted but is now no longer being used by a pod, any copy or replication operations performed on the PVC (such as snapshots or cloning, and so on) results in a copy with the newer, larger, size on the storage.
 However, its filesystem has the original, smaller, size.

+**Note:** For volume expansion limitations pertaining specifically to HyperSwap usage, see [HyperSwap usage limitations](#hyperSwap-usage-limitations).

 ## HyperSwap usage limitations

 **Important:** The HyperSwap feature is only supported for use with IBM Spectrum Virtualize Family storage systems.

 The following limitations apply when using HyperSwap with the IBM block storage CSI driver:

+- HyperSwap cannot be created from a volume snapshot.
+- Snapshots from a HyperSwap PersistentVolumeClaim (PVC) are not supported.
+- If HyperSwap is being used, volume cloning cannot be used.
 - If HyperSwap is being used, volume expansion cannot be used.
-- If HyperSwap is being used, volume cloning cannot be used.
-- HyperSwap cannot be created from a volume snapshot.